 - Dark navy linen/silk tailored suit, consisting of:

 - Single-breasted 1-button jacket with wide peak lapels, welted breast pocket, patch hip pockets, 1-button cuffs, and double vents

 - Flat front trousers with side pockets and plain-hemmed bottoms

-- Pink charmeuse silk dress shirt with long point collar, plain front, and single cuffs
+- Lavender charmeuse silk dress shirt with long point collar, plain front, and single cuffs

 - White gold 14-carat cuff links with half bezel set, emerald cut aquamarine stone